David Bird (journalist): Disappearance

 Late in the afternoon of January 11, 2014, Bird, who was recovering from a brief stomach illness, left his home in the Millington section of Long Hill Township, New Jersey.
 He told his wife that he planned to go for a brief walk around nearby wooded trails, clad in a distinctive red raincoat with yellow zippers, jeans and sneakers.
 After his return, he said, he intended to take down the family's Christmas lights.
 He left his cell phone to recharge in his absence.

 By the evening, however, he had not returned.
 His wife called the police and reported him missing.
-Finding him alive was of great importance to the family, since he was required to take anti-rejection drugs due to his liver transplant.
+Finding him immediately was of great importance to the family, since he was required to take anti-rejection drugs due to his liver transplant.
 Those had been left at the house as well.

 "This wasn't right," his wife said later.
 "Something was wrong."
 A fellow Boy Scout leader noted that Bird "was stuck somewhere, he knows how to shelter himself enough out of the elements.
 He knows how to signal if he can."